Craigmindset/alx-interview/README.md

-# alx-interview for front-end spec
+# alx-interview for front-end spec | using frontend Application